Risk Management Activities

 Emerging Risks in Focus

-Risk Related to Responsible Raw Material Procurement (Environmental and Human Rights Considerations)
+Risk related to Regulatory Uncertainty in Responsible Raw Material Procurement

 Geopolitics